grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back a headphone.

 "Aren't you supposed to be in your rack?"
-Hemi asked.
+Hemi said.

 "I volunteered to take two rotations in a row -- to keep the rotations even for everyone else...and since I'm new."